Created by Heather Yaxley PhD

 My academic profile can be viewed at: http://www.researchgate.net/profile/Heather_Yaxley

-You’ll find two chapters written by me in the 4th edition of the Public Relations Handbook (which I’ve updated for the 5th edition to be published Spring 2016), edited by Alison Theaker who is my co-author for The Public Relations Strategic Toolkit published by Routledge in 2012 (which we’re revising for a 2nd edition due in 2017).
+You’ll find two chapters written by me in the 4th edition of the Public Relations Handbook, updated for the 5th edition; published Spring 2016.
+This book is edited by Alison Theaker who is my co-author for The Public Relations Strategic Toolkit published by Routledge in 2012 and in 2nd edition in 2017.

-I’ve also authored the chapter providing a PR perspective in Promotional Culture and Convergence: Markets, Methods, Media edited by Helen Powell, and am co-author of a chapter on the history of Internal Communications with Kevin Ruck.
+I authored the chapter providing a PR perspective in Promotional Culture and Convergence: Markets, Methods, Media edited by Helen Powell, and co-authored a chapter on the history of Internal Communications with Kevin Ruck.

 If you could take a few minutes to review this blog, you’ll note that I don’t feature guest posts or publish content marketing – so please don’t email me suggesting such features.
 Also, I object to having my posts republished without permission but really love comments and other engagement.